Francis George: Archbishop of Chicago

-In 2011, George terminated the foster care program of Catholic Charities of the Archdiocese of Chicago.
-The State of Illinois had ruled that it would not provide funding to any charities that refused to consider same-sex couples as foster care providers or adoptive parents.
-George refused to comply with this requirement.
+In 2011, George terminated the foster care program of Catholic Charities in the archdiocese.
+The State of Illinois had ruled that it would stop funding any charities that disqualified same-sex couples as foster care providers or adoptive parents.
+George refused to comply with this new requirement.

 Viewpoints

 Interfaith relations

-In 2007, George asked Jews to reconsider descriptions of Jesus in the Talmud as a "bastard" in exchange for a softening of traditional Catholic prayers calling for Jews to be converted to Christianity.
-In 2009, he condemned comments denying the existence of the Holocaust that were made by Bishop Richard Williamson.
+In 2007, George asked Jewish theologians to reconsider descriptions of Jesus in the Talmud as a "bastard".
+In turn, Catholic theologians should examine a softening of traditional Catholic prayers calling for the conversion of Jews to Christianity.
+In 2009, he condemned comments made by traditionalist Bishop Richard Williamson denying the existence of the Holocaust.